-Note that if the prospects are clicking on your emails and CTAs (call-to-action), you are doing it right.
+If the prospects are clicking on your emails and CTAs (call-to-action), you are doing it right.
 If they are not clicking or taking the desired action the chances are that, they are unsubscribing.

-Concisely, knowing the reason why they decide to leave will help you improve your campaign and avoid other subscribers from doing the same.
+Knowing the reason why they decide to leave will help you improve your campaign and avoid other subscribers from doing the same.
 Remember that getting a new client is more expensive than retaining an existing one.

 Create Stellar Content

-Here are actionable tips to help you create stellar content for your email marketing campaigns for the Singapore market.
+Here are actionable tips to help you create stellar content for your email marketing campaigns for the Singapore market: